Amherst Supplemental Essays

 How many essays does Amherst require?

-Choosing which of the Amherst supplemental essays options to respond to depends on your personal strengths and interests.
-In future sections, we’ll go further into the details of each of the Amherst supplemental essays options.
+Choosing which of the Amherst supplemental essay options to respond to depends on your personal strengths and interests.
+In future sections, we’ll explore each of the Amherst supplemental essays in more depth.
 Then, you’ll have all the information you need to make the decision that works best for you.

 Below are the three Amherst supplemental essay prompts for Option A: